Analysis | Parsing Trump’s baffling, head-slapping comments on mask-wearing

 Trump wrapped up his response.

-“The concept of the mask is good,” he said, “but it also does — you’re constantly touching it.
+“The concept of a mask is good,” he said, “but it also does — you’re constantly touching it.
 You’re touching your face.
 You’re touching plates.
 There are people that don’t think masks are good.”

 One of those people, clearly, is President Trump.